Skip to content

 Greetings

 Greetings, like common expressions, can be a small element that conveys a great depth of worldbuilding.
 Something as simple as the way two people say hello is an opportunity to expand your world.
-Greetings can convey what your people believe is important, they can be used to highlight formal or informal occasions, and they can be used to demonstrate membership to a specific group.
-Consider the following examples:
+Greetings can convey what your people believe is important, they can be used to highlight formal or informal occasions, and they can be used to demonstrate membership to a specific group or factions.
+Even if designers are not creating a full language, using a setting-specific greeting can help establish the setting in tone and identity.

 Attention Calls